Priyanka-12M/calculator-python-math-wizard/README.md

 # calculator-python-math-wizard
-this is my   first  Project
+this is my   first  Project on git hub.